How to Fill a Vape Cartridge: Complete Guide (2026)

 • Thin distillate: Room temperature to 100°F — often needs no heating

-• Maximum safe temperature: 140°F – higher temps degrade terpenes
+• Maximum safe temperature: 140°F — higher degrades terpenes

 ⚠️ Important: Never exceed 140°F (60°C).
-Higher temperatures will degrade terpenes and can affect potency.
+Higher temperatures degrade terpenes and reduce potency.
 Use a thermometer to monitor water temperature if possible.

 Method 2: Warming Pre-Filled Syringes